 Recognized by several publications for his work, Glen R. Stuart litigates complex commercial cases, with an emphasis on environmental and energy disputes, governmental investigations, and toxic torts.
 His clients span a variety of industries, including the pharmaceutical, chemical, and utility industries.
-In addition to his work before US state and federal courts, Glen represents utilities before government agencies, including the Pennsylvania Public Utility Commission and the Federal Energy Regulatory Commission (FERC).

 In his environmental work, Glen defends federal and state governmental claims as well as private common law and contractual claims made under environmental statutes.
 He has, for example, represented numerous clients against federal and state governmental claims under the environmental statutes.
 He also has defended at trial a former property owner in a private cost recovery claim under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), commonly known as Superfund.
 He also has defended property diminution claims involving extensive expert testimony, pursued and defended third-party contribution claims, negotiated consent decrees, and represented companies in the defense and settlement of natural resource damage claims.
 In addition, he counseled clients during the design and construction of two of the first CERCLA response actions funded through mixed funding.